Samweli/iipdash/README.rst

 Installation
 ============

-Information about installation, development and deployment can be found here :doc:`/installation`.
+Information about installation, development and deployment can be found here `<INSTALLATION.rst>`_

 Documentation
 =============
-A range of documentation is available see :doc:`/admin_guide` for the admin documentation and `API link<http://digitalinfraplanning.org/openapi/docs>`__ for API docs.
+API documentation is available see http://digitalinfraplanning.org/openapi/docs.

 Contribution Guidelines
 =======================
-See :doc:`/contributing` for the contributing guidelines for this project.
+See `<CONTRIBUTING.rst>`_ for the contributing guidelines for this project.